elunna/nerfhack-changelog/README.md

 * Instead of the standard crowning gift, priests always receive Mjollnir (Evil)
 * Priests reduce the chance of zombie revival by 50% (Dyna); when a zombie is destroyed for good, you get a special message
 * Priests start with more garlic and wolfsbane (similar to the undead slayer in SLASH'EM)
 * Vampire priests don't start with any food items.
-Instead they get unholy water, potions of blood, and a guaranteed spellbook of confusion.
+Instead they get potions of blood and a guaranteed spellbook of confusion.

 **Skill adjustments for priests:**